Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 Advanced.
 Building on the foundational skills, MCH leaders will:

-Evidence-based decision-making is the conscientious, explicit, and judicious use of current best evidence to guide practice, policy, and research.
+Evidence-informed decision-making is the conscientious, explicit, and judicious use of current best evidence to guide practice, policy, and research.
 It is an advanced manifestation of critical thinking skills.

 MCH leaders will demonstrate a working knowledge of: